-Hemp contains many chemical compounds responsible for significant clinical research going into the plant.
-So far, we have a pretty hefty list of positive reviews of the effects of these compounds with anecdotal references and a wealth of new research (still in progress) to suggest that hemp extract really packs a punch when it comes to muscle and general sports recovery.
+CBD contains many chemical compounds responsible for significant clinical research going into the plant.
+So far, we have a pretty hefty list of positive reviews of the effects of these compounds with anecdotal references and a wealth of new research (still in progress) to suggest that CBD extract really packs a punch when it comes to muscle and general sports recovery.

 One of the top uses for this extract by athletes is for muscle recovery to prevent stiffness.
-What are the benefits of the oil in muscle recovery?
-Before we give hemp its moment, let’s look at how stiffness and muscle activity works.
+What are the benefits of the CBD oil in muscle recovery?
+Before we give CBD its moment, let’s look at how stiffness and muscle activity works.